In the name of the Father, the Son, & the Holy Spirit, One God, Amen!

 Holy Resurrection is not just a Sunday on which we show up, having given no thought to Christ on the days of Holy Week.
 St. John Chrysostom rightly noted: “God is grieved not so much by the sins that we have committed, than by our unwillingness to amend ourselves.”

 4.)
 This is NOT A DIET.
 Do not treat it as such.
-Not feeding your soul with spiritual food every day, not attending church, watching television shows that pollute your mind and restrict you from gaining clarity, being around company that does not help you spiritually or causes you to gossip, attending places such as parties and clubs during the fasting period weaken your soul by feeding the fleshly desires.
+Not feeding your soul with spiritual food every day, not attending church, watching television shows that pollute your mind and restrict you from gaining clarity, being around a company that does not help you spiritually or causes you to gossip, attending places such as parties and clubs during the fasting period weaken your soul by feeding the fleshly desires.
 Simply abstaining from milk and meat does not constitute a spiritual fast, but a diet.

 5.)
 Feast time!
-The Bible is food for your soul, the word of God literally has the power to fight evil in your mind because it is the power of God.
-"For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart. " [Hebrews 4:12].
+The Bible is food for your soul, the word of God has the power to fight evil in your mind because it is the power of God.
+"For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and joints and marrow, and is a discerner of the thoughts and intents of the heart. " [Hebrews 4:12].
 If you fill your life with it, you will notice the exit of pollution in your mind and the entrance of clarity and understanding in your life.
 Your spirit is hungry, feed it with the word of God.

 6.)
 Create silence.
 How can you silence the distractions in your life during Holy Week?
-Will you disconnect from your cell phone, email, internet usage and social media?
-(If any of this is needed for work or school, designate a window of usage of no more than a few hours.)
+Will you disconnect or limit from your cell phone use, internet usage, and social media?
+(If any of this is needed for work or school, designate a window of usage of no more than a few hours).
 Will you avoid watching TV, or listening to the radio?
 Will lessons, sports, and social activities keep you from focusing your time fully on our Lord Christ?
 If so, cut them out.
 It’s only one week.
 The world will still be there after Fasika.
 When we create silence in this way, we give ourselves space and opportunity to be drawn by God and delve deeply into His words and actions during Holy Week.
 We remove some of the man-made barriers that separate us from “drinking from his cup” (Mark 10:38).
 And if we do not create the silence, then the noise of this world will easily overwhelm the “still small voice” through which the Holy Spirit speaks (1 Kings 19:12).
-To hear the voice of our Lord, we must quiet the relentless cascade of screed and distraction we otherwise allow the world to pump full force into our hearts and minds.
+To hear the voice of our Lord, we must quite the relentless cascade of screed and distraction we otherwise allow the world to pump full force into our hearts and minds.

 9.)
 DO NOT STOP THE FAST.
 If you mess up, do not fret.
-"When we die God will not ask us why did we sin, He will ask us why did we not repent" [Abune Shenouda].
+"When we die, God will not ask us why we sin, He will ask us why did we not repent" [Abune Shenouda].
 God knows temptation can get to us.
-By our own willpower, we are weak.
-Depend on our Lord Christ to help you through this time.
+By our willpower, we are weak.
+It depend on our Lord Christ to help you through this time.
 Tell Him you are struggling and He will strengthen you.
 Memorize a verse that you can repeat when you are in a time of temptation and keep going, "I can do all things through Christ who strengthens me" [Philippians 4:13].
 Breaking the fast does not only mean the dietary side but any aspect of the fast spiritually, that you felt you broke.
 Spiritually speaking, we fall all the time.
 What we must never fail to do, however, is failing to get up, to take up the struggle anew, and to begin to live again the Christian life.